 murder resulting from the commission of a crime punishable with death or imprisonment for life.
 (Felony Murder)

 A homicide (killing of a human) that takes place in conjunction with a certain felony crimes punishable by death or life in prison, such as robbery, burglary, etc.

 |Malice Aforethought||Malice aforethought can include any intent to inflict a serious bodily injury or death upon another person.|

 Death, life in prison without the possibility of parole, or life in prison with parole eligibility after 25 years have been served.

 Note: State laws are always changing through legislative, judicial, or other means.
 While FindLaw works hard to ensure the accuracy of its legal resources, it's a good idea to thoroughly research the law or check with an attorney to make sure you have the most recent information.

 Arizona First-Degree Murder: Additional Research

 It should go without saying that if you do find yourself facing a first-degree murder charge in Arizona, you should contact a criminal defense attorney for assistance.
-An Arizona lawyer can review your case, explain how the law works, and even represent you in court.
-Want to learn more?
-Start now with a free case review at no obligation.
+An Arizona lawyer can review the facts of your case, explain your best options, craft a winning legal defense, and even represent you in court.
+Find an Arizona defense attorney near you today.